North Fringe of Bristol Masterplan

 About the masterplan

-The final masterplan will set out a place-based vision and infrastructure strategy for the area over the next 30 years (up to 2050).
+The final masterplan sets out a place-based vision and infrastructure strategy for the area over the next 30 years (up to 2050).

 Focusing on shaping the north fringe as a place, the priorities are: